- Gemini Office

 Other Astronomy Studentships in Australia

-The AAO Student Fellowships program is extremely competitive - we typically receive 10 times more applications than there are studentships.
-For those who miss out, there are a number of similar programs operated by institutions throughout Australia you may wish to consider.
-You can see a list of these programs on the Astronomy Studentships in Australasia webpage.
+The AAO Student Fellowships program is extremely competitive.
+We typically receive up to 10 times more applications than there are studentships.
+For those who miss out, there are a number of similar programs operated by institutions throughout Australia you may wish to consider:

 How soon may I apply before the deadline?